 Solar technology is an up-and-coming niche in the alternative energy business if you're ready to take a chance.
 Solar panel output has expanded at a compound annual growth rate of more than 40% over the previous 15 years, making it one of the world's fastest-growing industries.
 Market Vectors Solar Energy ETF (KWT) and Guggenheim Solar Fund are two examples of equities and funds (TAN).

 Companies that have significant green energy programs might also be a good fit for a climate-change-focused portfolio.
-These businesses have made significant investments in carbon offsets, sustainable materials, meat replacements, electric cars, and other low-carbon technology.
+These businesses have made large investments in carbon offsets, sustainable materials, meat replacements, electric cars, and other low-carbon technology.
 These funds have been accessible in Europe for decades, but they truly took off between 2006 and 2008, when government subsidies aided the growth of green sectors and renewable energy.

 Investing in green projects has long been regarded as a risky proposition with high capital costs and complicated infrastructure needs.
 Costs frequently outweigh revenues, especially in the short term.
 The financial crisis caused a reduction in the subsidies in green ventures and struck their operations severely between 2009 and 2012.